Soccer's 'King' Pele mourned around the globe

-Dec 29 (Reuters) - Football fans were united in mourning on Thursday after the death of Pele at the age of 82 as tributes poured in for the Brazil great who defined his sport and inspired generations.
+Dec 29 (Reuters) - Football fans were united in mourning on Thursday after the death of Pele at the age of 82, with tributes pouring in for the Brazil great who defined his sport and inspired generations.

-Sao Paolo planned seven days of mourning and the arch at soccer's cathedral, Wembley Stadium, was lit in the colours of Brazil while icons of sport and heads of state bowed to the man who rose up from childhood poverty to become a legend.
+Brazil's government declared three days of mourning and the arch at soccer's cathedral, Wembley Stadium, was lit in the colours of Brazil, while icons of sport and heads of state bowed to the man who rose up from childhood poverty to become a legend.

 "I had the privilege that younger Brazilians didn't have: I saw Pele play, live, at Pacaembu and Morumbi.
 Play, no. I saw Pele give a show," said Lula, the president-elect of Brazil.